Courses

 Prerequisite: A grade of C- or higher in FREN 20b or the equivalent.
 Permission required (please see instructions on our Language Programs Placement page).

 Did you study French in the past and need more speaking and writing practice plus a grammar review?
 This Intermediate French class is for you!
-Exploring social “controversies” like sexism and globalization, it focuses on essential communication skills such as comprehension, contemporary vocabulary use, and conversational practice.
-Our materials include videos, music, websites, articles, and short stories.
+Exploring social “controversies” related to, for example, gender identity and Smartphone addiction, it focuses on essential communication skills such as comprehension, contemporary vocabulary use, and conversational practice.
+Our materials include videos, music, websites, articles, and short stories, with an emphasis on Haitian culture in the final unit.

 Prerequisite: A 30-level FREN course or the equivalent.
 Permission required (please see instructions on our Language Programs Placement page).

 Students advance their speaking, listening, reading, and writing skills, while focusing on key elements of French and Francophone cultures.
-Through the study of films, comics, current events, and cultural comparisons, we explore the ways in which French speakers’ perceptions of time and history, as well as space and nature differ from our own.
-We also examine issues of globalization in the Francophone world.
+Through the study of films, comics, current events, and cultural comparisons, we explore the ways in which French speakers’ perceptions of time and space differ from our own.
+We also examine issues of globalization in the francophone world.

 Prerequisite: FREN 104b, or the equivalent.
 Permission required (please see instructions on our Language Programs Placement page).

 Improve your speaking skills while learning about and discussing socio–cultural issues that distinguish the French view of the world from that of Americans.
-Students will focus on expressing themselves better orally while continuing their work on reading, listening, and writing.
+Students will focus on expressing themselves better orally while continuing their work on reading, listening, & writing as they explore current topics of debate like slang usage and immigration.

 Prerequisite: FREN 105a, or the equivalent.
 Permission required (please see instructions on our Language Programs Placement page).
 [DL; WI]

-Innovative strategies and online tools enable students to improve their creative and analytical writing skills.
-Students examine different types of texts, exploring their literary style, determining their authority, and exploring how words and images may move and manipulate readers and viewers.
+Innovative strategies and digital resources enable students to improve their descriptive and analytical writing and speaking skills.
+Students examine different types of texts (including films, photographs, and AI-generated images), exploring their style, determining their authority and creativity, and understanding how words and images move and manipulate readers and viewers.

 Upper-Level Courses (above FREN 106)

-Prerequisite: FREN 106, equivalent, or permission of instructor.
-[Cross-listed with ECS and FA]
+Prerequisite: FREN 106b, equivalent, or permission of instructor.
+[Cross-listed with FTIM.]

 Cross-listed with French and Francophone Studies